 "Dutch customers can now buy renewable electricity directly from other customers via a peer-to-peer website, where electricity surplus from one small scale producer can be sold to somebody else," Lovins says.

-So far, small-scale, citizen-owned production has played a significant role in Germany's transition, too.
+has played a significant role in Germany's transition, too.
 But some argue the county's energy policy is now heading in another direction.

 A wrench in the cogs